 The Dates for Filing chart determines when an applicant can file an I-485.

 In the F-2B category, China, India, and all other countries of chargeability remain at January 1, 2017.
-The Philippines stayed on October 1, 2013.
-Mexico remains at August 1, 2004.
+The Philippines remains at October 1, 2013.
+Mexico advances to October 1, 2006.

 Category